Marta Torrejón: Club career

 Torrejón debuted in the Superliga Femenina for Espanyol at just 14 years old.
 In 2011, she started in the final of the Copa de la Reina de Fútbol, where they lost in extra time versus her future club, Barcelona.

-Two years later, at age 23, she signed for FC Barcelona and is currently the club's third captain.
+Two years later, at age 23, she signed for FC Barcelona and is currently the club's vice-captain.

 Torrejón has won three league titles and three Copas de la Reina with Barcelona.

 In the 2016–17 season, Barcelona reached the semi-finals of the UEFA Women's Champions League for the first time in the club's history.
 They were knocked out 5–1 on aggregate by Paris Saint Germain, where Torrejón started both matches.

 In the 2018–19 season, she played an integral role in Barcelona's defense as they made it to the final of the UEFA Women's Champions League for the first time in the club's history.
 Torrejón started both games versus Bayern, where Barcelona won 2–0 on aggregate.
 On 18 May 2019, Torrejón started in FCB Femení's first ever UWCL final versus Lyon, who went on to win the match 4–1.

 In 2020, Torrejón featured for both matches in the first edition of the Supercopa Femenina.
 In the final against Real Sociedad, she scored 4 of Barcelona's 10 goals and was named MVP of the tournament.

+Despite taking a secondary role as either wingback or central defender in the 2023–24 season, Torrejón was reliably used in the league and scored eight goals – Sport considered her a "luxury" as a defensive substitute who offers attacking drive.

 International career

 Torrejón made her senior Spain national team debut in November 2007, a 1–0 defeat to England in Shrewsbury.

-In June 2013 national team coach Ignacio Quereda selected Torrejón in the squad for UEFA Women's Euro 2013 in Sweden.
+In June 2013, national team coach Ignacio Quereda selected Torrejón in the squad for UEFA Euro 2013 in Sweden.
 She played every minute of Spain's campaign, which ended with a 3–1 defeat to Norway in the quarter-finals.

-She was part of Spain's squad for the 2015 FIFA Women's World Cup in Canada, playing every minute of the team's campaign.
+She was part of Spain's squad for the 2015 World Cup in Canada, playing every minute of the team's campaign.
 After Spain's poor performance of two losses and a draw in the group stages, she and her 22 teammates from the tournament called for coach Ignacio Quereda's resignation from the national team.

-She played two games at the 2019 FIFA Women's World Cup in France.
+On 20 May 2019, Torrejón was called up to the Spain squad for the 2019 FIFA Women's World Cup.
+She played two games at the 2019 World Cup in France.
 The match against Germany would end up being her final appearance for Spain.

-After the 2019 Women's World Cup, she announced her retirement from the national team on Twitter.
+After the 2019 World Cup, she announced her retirement from the national team on Twitter.
 She retired with the most ever caps for a Spanish women's national team player with 90.
 Her record was later surpassed by Alexia Putellas on 26 October 2021.